Santihago/tutorials/cluster-permutation.md

 ```

 E.g.

+**Individual statistic**:
 - One single participant performed multiple trials of two conditions.
 We will compare 30 trials congruent trials with 30 incongruent trials.
 We use an **independent samples t-test**.

+**Group statistic**:
 - 20 participants performed the same task.
 We first average trials by condition for each participant, and then use a **dependent samples t-test**.
 - 20 participants perform a perceptual task under 3 different conditions (visual, auditory or tactile).
 To evaluate the effect of the modality, we use a **dependent samples F-test**.
 - 20 participants perform a psychological task with 4 difficulty levels.
 To evaluate the effect of incresing difficulty, we use a **dependent samples regression coefficient T-statistic**.